-Employees are expected to take reasonable and prudent action in situations involving student welfare and safety, including following District policy requirements for intervening and reporting to the Principal or to their immediate supervisor those situations that threaten, harass, or endanger the safety of students, other staff members or visitors to the school or District Such instances shall include, but are not limited to. bullying or hazing of students and harassment/discrimination of staff, students or visitors by any party.
+Employees are expected to take reasonable and prudent action in situations involving student welfare and safety, including following District policy requirements when intervening in and reporting to the Principal or their immediate supervisor those situations that threaten, harass, or endanger the safety of students, other staff members or visitors to the school or District.
+Such instances shall include, but are not limited to, bullying or hazing of students and harassment/discrimination of staff, students or visitors by any party, on school premises, on school-sponsored transportation (per policies 06.34 and 19.2261), or at school sponsored events.

 The Student Discipline Code shall specify to whom reports of alleged instances of bullying or hazing shall be made.
-03.162/03.262/09.422/09.42811
+03.162/03.262/06.34/09.2261/09.422/09.42811